-There was a \$4.6 million decrease to the total amount of unrecognized tax benefits related to tax uncertainties during 2019.
-The decrease was the result of tax positions taken regarding research and development federal tax credits and state tax apportionment issues based on management's judgment and latest information available.
+There was a \$1.4 million decrease to the total amount of unrecognized tax benefits related to tax uncertainties during 2020.
+The decrease was the result of a payment of an assessment related to a California Franchise Tax Board ("FTB") audit for tax years 2014 through 2016.
 The Company does not expect any changes in unrecognized tax benefits to have a material impact on its consolidated financial statements within the next 12 months.

 The Company and its subsidiaries file income tax returns with the Internal Revenue Service and the taxing authorities of various states.
-Tax years that remain subject to examination by major taxing jurisdictions are 2016 through 2018 for federal taxes and 2011 through 2018 for California state taxes.
-For tax years 2003 through 2010, the Company achieved a resolution with the California Franchise Tax Board ("FTB") in December 2017 and paid a \$4.6 million negotiated settlement amount in accordance with the settlement agreement provided by the FTB and signed by the Company.
-The settlement agreement was approved by the
+Tax years that remain subject to examination by major taxing jurisdictions are 2017 through 2019 for federal taxes, and 2011 through 2013 and 2017 through 2019 for California state taxes.
+For tax years 2014 through 2016, the Company received Notices of Proposed Assessments ("NPAs") related to the Company's California apportionment factor and paid the total assessment with interest to the FTB in the third quarter of 2020.
+For tax years 2011 through 2013, the Company received NPAs and submitted a formal protest to the FTB in 2018.
+For tax years 2017 through 2019, the FTB initiated its examination in the fourth quarter of 2020.